 Department of Children, Youth, and Families.
 The Department of Children, Youth, and Families is responsible for providing comprehensive, integrated services to children in the State in need of assistance.
 The Department was created in 1980 to assure the consolidation of services to children and their families formerly provided by four other departments.
 The Department is responsible for providing services to children who are without families or whose families need help in meeting the children's basic needs.
 Major functions of the Department include investigation of child abuse, direct service delivery to children and their families in their own homes or foster homes, development and provision of alternative community-based living situations and the administrative operation of the juvenile corrections facilities and programs.
-Executive Order 85-20, issued on October 31,1985, placed with the Department the responsibility for development and implementation of a statewide mental health plan for children and youth.
+Executive Order 85-20, issued on October 31, 1985, placed with the Department the responsibility for development and implementation of a statewide mental health plan for children and youth.

 Department of Mental Health, Retardation and Hospitals.
-The Department of Mental Health, Retardation and Hospitals provides services which may include hospitalization, housing, vocational programs, inpatient and outpatient treatment, counseling, rehabilitation, transportation, and hospital level care and treatment.
-The Department of Mental Health, Retardation and Hospitals either provides these services directly through the Eleanor Slater Hospital system which operates at two sites, the Cranston Unit and the Zambarano Unit, or provides them through contracts with private, non-profit hospitals, and agencies.
+The Department of Mental Health, Retardation, and Hospitals provides services which may include hospitalization, housing, vocational programs, inpatient and outpatient treatment, counseling, rehabilitation, transportation, and hospital level care and treatment.
+The Department either provides these services directly through the Eleanor Slater Hospital system which operates at two sites, the Cranston Unit and the Zambarano Unit, and the RICLAS system, or provides them through contracts with private, non-profit hospitals, and agencies.
 The Department organizes, sets standards, monitors and funds programs primarily according to the nature of a client's disability.
 Mental health services help people who have psychiatric disorders and severe mental illness such as manic depression or schizophrenia.
 Mental retardation and developmental disabilities services assist individuals whose handicap is often accompanied by disabilities like cerebral palsy, epilepsy, autism, behavioral problems and other physical and mental conditions.
-MHRH hospitals provide long term-care for people who need medical treatment and nursing care for problems associated with chronic illness.
+MHRH hospitals provide long term care for people who need medical treatment and nursing care for problems associated with chronic illness.
+The Department also provides substance abuse prevention and treatment services in addition to gambling addiction services.